w3c/wot-thing-description/planning/work-items/analysis/analysis-data-mapping-3-summary.md

 **Core operations:**
 - `mul` — multiply by a constant
 - `add` — add a constant
+- `reciprocal` — replace the current value with a constant divided by the current value
 - `round` — round with mode `floor`, `ceil`, `nearest`, or `towardZero`
 - `clamp` — enforce min and/or max bounds